Value of Loeffler’s Mansion Dropped $6M Overnight—and Nobody Can Explain Why

 The devaluation of the Loeffler-Sprecher estate, and lower tax bill, came after the couple invested significantly in improvements to the property.
 In 2015, they spent nearly $90,000 to renovate the kitchen, $150,000 to construct a new greenhouse, and $125,000 on various outdoor improvements, records filed with the city show.

-And it’s especially striking given that Atlanta was undergoing a real estate boom at that time.
+And it’s especially striking given that Atlanta was undergoing a real-estate boom at that time.
 Home prices in the metro area surged by 81 percent from 2012 to 2020, according to the Atlanta Journal-Constitution.

 Seven of Loeffler and Sprecher’s eight closest neighbors saw their own property values increase as Descante’s fell, according to records maintained by Fulton County.
-The couple’s immediate next door neighbors did see their home’s appraisal shrink—a far more modest decline from $4,152,800 to $3,269,100—but only after they filed an appeal with the county challenging the valuation.
+The couple’s immediate next-door neighbors did see their home’s appraisal shrink—a far more modest decline from $4,152,800 to $3,269,100—but only after they filed an appeal with the county challenging the valuation.

 “You know something’s wrong there, if there was just a singular discount,” R.J.
 Morris, a former member of the Fulton County Board of Assessors and a longtime tax activist, told The Daily Beast after examining tax documents with the names redacted.